mesosphere-backup/training/velocity-training-09-2016/dcos-101.md

 ## Create Service

-TODO: move description to slides
-The Services page allows for creating, viewing, and managing services: long running, replicated processes.

 Install MinitTwit as a DC/OS Service.

 1. Select `Services` in the left navigation panel to access the service list page